-- limited facial expressions
+- limited facial expression

-- dragging a foot while walking
+- a shuffling gait or dragging a foot while walking

-A doctor then scores the test to help determine the diagnosis.
-The test score is based on:
+The doctor scores the test based on:

 - the number of correct keys hit

-- the number of wrong keys tapped
+- the number of incorrect keys hit

 - how long it takes to hit the keys